augustine0890/cloud-data-engineer/aws_data_engineer.md

 ## Amazon Elastic File System (EFS)
 - AWS EFS is a scalable file storage service that you can integrate with Lambda or other compute options.
   - Lambda can access the data by using NFS.
 Additionally, the data is accessible from all concurrently running Lambda functions.

+##  Amazon EventBridge Scheduler
+- A serverless scheduler that allows you to create, run, and manage tasks from one central, managed service.

+## AWS Secrets Manager
+- Manage, retrieve, and rotate database credentials, application credentials, OAuth tokens, API keys, and other secrets throughout their lifecycles.
+- Rotation is the process of periodically updating a secret.
+When you rotate a secret, you update the credentials in both the secret and the database or service.

 ## Some AWS Services and Features
 - AWS Identity and Access Management (IAM)